yura-biceps/file_renamer/README.md

 - Let the user specify the custom tag (like `"shiftA"` or `"inspection"`)

 ## 🌟 Bonus
-- Add logging so you know what got renamed
+- Add logging so you know what got renamed.
+Write the log to a .txt file.
+- Add a dry-run mode to preview renames without actually doing them.
+- Skip already-renamed files.